For Participants

 Yes!
 Subjects can return to the lab as many times as they want, as long as the spot on their wrist where the arterial line is inserted is healed (no bruising, etc.).
 We recommend taking 2 weeks off between studies.

 Participants receive $200 for participating in one standard pulse oximeter study.
-This can be issued via VISA gift card (which may take up to a week to receive) or check (which can take 1+ months to arrive).
+This will be issued to you by check (which can take several weeks to arrive to your provided address).

 Clinical research is the way doctors and scientists learn about new ways to prevent and treat illness in people.
 Clinical research is the fastest way to find answers to the many questions about health and disease.
 It is sometimes called “human research” or a “clinical trial.”